List of primary education systems by country: Iran

 There are 6 years of education in primary school from ages 6 to 12 years old (new educational system).

 Primary school is required by law in Iran.
 There are many free public schools for students to attend, and they can also choose to attend private schools with high tuition fees.
-There are also 'Nemuneh Mardomi' schools, which many believe to be better than public schools and less expensive than private schools, however they are very difficult to get accepted into.
+There are also 'Nemuneh Mardomi' schools, which are considered by some to be better than public schools and less expensive than private schools, however they are very difficult to get accepted into.
 In order to attend 'Nemuneh Mardomi' schools you must take an entrance exam, which is used to identify the best students.
 This is a very competitive and stressful process for students.